LethalCompanyCommunity/ModdingWiki/docs/user-guide/modding/advanced/networking.md

 ### Adding Asset as Network Prefab

-Now that we have the prefab ready to be loaded, it's quite simple:
+Now that we have the prefab ready to be loaded, it's quite simple to give this to the NetworkManager as a prefab:

 ```cs
 NetworkManager.Singleton.AddNetworkPrefab(networkPrefab);